VSVisaSignalOfficial filing intelligence

 Plain-language read

 Adobe has filed 80 Labor Condition Applications (LCA) and 15 Program Electronic Review Management (PERM) applications in FY2026 Q2.
-The top roles include Software Development Engineer and Machine Learning Engineer, primarily located in San Jose, CA. Salary data shows a median of $195,000, with a range from $76,149 to $409,000.
-Most applications have been certified, with minimal denials and withdrawals.
+The top roles include Software Development Engineer and Machine Learning Engineer, primarily located in San Jose, CA. Salary statistics show a median of $195,000, with a range from $76,149 to $409,000.
+The status mix indicates a high approval rate, with 91 certified applications.
 It's important to note that LCA certification does not guarantee USCIS H-1B petition approval, and PERM certification does not equate to green card approval.
 This information is not legal advice.

 Sources